MercuryPay/HostedCheckout.ObjC/README.md

     [_viewWeb loadRequest:requestObj];
 ```

-Listen to the shouldStartLoadWithRequest of the UIWebViewDelegate to determine if the user completed the transaction or cancelled the request.
+Listen to the shouldStartLoadWithRequest of the UIWebViewDelegate to determine if the user completed or cancelled the transaction.

 ```
 - (BOOL)webView:(UIWebView *)webView shouldStartLoadWithRequest:(NSURLRequest *)request navigationType:(UIWebViewNavigationType)navigationType {